 Step 2.
 Sign up and fund your account

-To be able to buy and sell coins on an exchange you need to create and verify your account.
-That usually doesn’t take long, but you should be prepared to enter some contact details like an email address and phone number.
+To be able to execute trades on an exchange, you need to create and verify your account.
+That usually doesn’t take long, though you should be prepared to enter some contact details like an email address and phone number.

 To fund an account you can often make deposits in fiat currency, but look out for how much the exchange charges you to do so.
 Some platforms, meanwhile, only accept cryptocurrency as a deposit, in which case the best thing to do is to use Bitcoin.

 Now that your account is funded and ready to go, you need to find the right coin on the exchange.
-To find Stellar, search for the XLM coin and you’ll be presented with a list of different prices depending on which currency or cryptocurrency you want to buy it with.
+To find Stellar, search for the XLM coin and you’ll be presented with a list of different prices depending on which currency or cryptocurrency you want to fund your trades with.
 If you’re using USD, look for the USD/XLM pair to execute the trade.

 Step 4.
 (Optional) Get a suitable wallet

 The most secure place to keep your new coins is in a cryptocurrency wallet.
 Wallets are pieces of software that encrypt your coins so they can only be accessed using a private key that’s unique to you.
 There are a few different ones around depending on the level of security you want, but here are two to consider:

 - KeepKey: KeepKey is a hardware wallet, which means it stores your coins on a USB-like device that is completely offline.
 Get KeepKey today >

 - Trezor: Trezor is another hardware wallet that keeps your coins secure by protecting them even if the device is plugged in to an infected computer.
 Sign up with Trezor >

 How to trade Stellar – a step-by-step guide